-Franchising in Cyprus
+Drafting Franchise Agreements in Cyprus

 Regulations referring to franchise industry in Cyprus

 When opening a new company in Cyprus, foreign investors should know that the local authorities impose the regulations available within the European Unions’ area.
 Investors who want to set up a franchising business in Cyprus are welcomed here, as there are no restrictions referring to the operations of the respective company, nor to the legal entities in which such an agreement will be set up.

 It is important to know that the local market is highly represented by American franchising businesses, set up in the field of catering and beverage sectors.